 - One pair of extra deep shoes.

-The following are also covered for diabetes patients within a calendar year:
+The following are also covered for diabetes patients annually:

 - Two additional pairs of inserts for custom-made shoes, and